codeimpossible/codeimpossible.github.com/_posts/2012-04-02-Trailing-whitespace-is-evil-Don-t-commit-evil-into-your-repo-.md

 In the example above Fred could have saved himself a lot of time if he ran one command:

-    # run in the root of your repo directory
     mv .git/hooks/pre-commit.sample .git/hooks/pre-commit

 This file has a check (on the last line) that will fail any commit when there are whitespace errors.
-It&#39;s not enabled by default so you have to remove the `.sample` from the file name to get git to run it.
+It's not enabled by default so you have to remove the `.sample` from the file name to get git to run it.

 ## After all this, what should I do next? ##